Hindley–Milner type system: Generalization rule

-The generalisation rule is also worth for closer look.
-Here, the all-quantification implicit in the premise $\Gamma \vdash_D e : \sigma$ is simply moved to the right hand side of $\vdash_D$ in the conclusion.
+The generalisation rule is also worth a closer look.
+Here, the all-quantification implicit in the premise $\Gamma \vdash_D e : \sigma$ is simply moved to the right hand side of $\vdash_D$ in the conclusion, bound by an explicit universal quantifier.
 This is possible, since $\alpha$ does not occur free in the context.
 Again, while this makes the generalization rule plausible, it is not really a consequence.
 On the contrary, the generalization rule is part of the definition of HM's type system and the implicit all-quantification a consequence.

 An inference algorithm

 Now that the deduction system of HM is at hand, one could present an algorithm and validate it with respect to the rules.